-Associate Professor Pennebaker, Chair

-Associate Professor Haien

-Associate Professor Hause, Associate Chair
+Associate Professor Pennebaker, Chair Associate Professor Hause, Associate Chair Professor Theisen Associate Professor Haien Assistant Professor West Specialty Instructor Tyson

-Associate Professor Theisen

-In full accord with the Mission and Statement of Faith of Belhaven University, the visual arts department seeks, by education and example, to instill in students the creative vision, intellectual rigor, technical skill, aesthetic insight, spiritual discernment, and work ethic necessary for the practice of visual art informed by a Christian worldview.
-In addition, the department seeks to provide the campus and local community with opportunities for education in and exposure to the history and practice of visual art.

-Art students will have real-world experience through a senior show.
+The visual arts program at Belhaven University offers students the opportunity to develop the creative vision, aesthetic insight, technical skill, intellectual rigor, spiritual discernment, and work ethic necessary for the practice of visual art from a Christian worldview.
+The department also seeks to provide the campus and local community with opportunities to encounter and engage with works of visual art and their creators.
+Visual arts majors gain real-world experience through participation in public exhibitions, including the senior show, as well as opportunities for internships.